logzio/logz-docs/README.md

 <div class="info-box warning">
   Use warnings when the user could cause damage that’s difficult or impossible to recover from.
-If you need something less severe than a warning, consider a gotcha or a note.
+If you need something less severe than a warning, consider an important note or a note.
 </div>
 ```